 3. Delivery Time and Real-Time Tracking of order

 These are two interlinked features which your app needs to have at any cost.
 Users are impatient, and it eases their mind if they know the exact amount of time they need to wait before their order arrives.
 So make sure that your app always shows the correct time of delivery.
-Take in account weather conditions, traffic, and other such variables into account while calculating an estimated time of delivery.
+Take into account weather conditions, traffic, and other such variables into account while calculating an estimated time of delivery.

 An impatient user is less likely to get frustrated with waiting if he can track the live movements the delivery boy who is bringing their food.
 Thus, real-time tracking of delivery is an asset your app needs to have.